 The historic Ohio Statehouse was designed and built prior to the American with Disabilities Act (ADA).
 During the restoration of the 1990s, the Capitol Square (CS) was restored to allow for greater access by individuals living with disabilities.

 The Ohio Statehouse is handicapped accessible and senior friendly.
 The Statehouse allows people with disabilities to explore the history of the "People's House" through a variety of accessible programs.

 There are designated barrier-free Ohio Statehouse entrances.
 Accessible entrances are located:

-*East side of the Capitol Square complex at Third Street
+*East side of the CS on Third Street

 *Underground Parking Garage South Sliders

-There is approved accessible parking, for vehicles displaying the appropriate disability permits, located in the Ohio Statehouse Underground Parking Garage.
+There is approved accessible parking, for vehicles displaying the appropriate disability permits, located on every level in the Ohio Statehouse parking garage.
 Garage entrances are on Broad, Third and State Streets.
 Vehicles displaying the appropriate disability permits can access the parking facility even when it is "full."

 There is also a drop-off area located on the east side of the Capitol Square complex on Third Street.
 This area allows for a driver to drop off a passenger directly in front of an accessible entrance to the Ohio Statehouse without paying the parking fees.

 The Ohio Statehouse is also equipped with accessible doors, restrooms and drinking fountains.
 All of the public spaces are barrier-free.

 Accessible programs help people with disabilities enjoy their visit to the Ohio Statehouse and learn about the history of the building and to participate in the legislative process.
 The majority of public programs and events are held in accessible and barrier free areas of the building so that everyone can participate.
 During tours that take visitors to non-accessible areas of the building, a video version of that tour will be available upon request.